Oliver-Binns/Website/Content/posts/team-restructure.md

 When each of these different specialisms sit in different teams, it requires a lot of upfront planning to ensure dependencies are met in the correct order, and if anything goes wrong we would have to replan multiple teams' roadmaps.

 ![Team Structure diagram.
 A discovery team with arrows for Features 1, 2 and 3 pointing at three other teams: backend, mobile and platform.
 The discovery team contains a tech lead, product managers, business analysts, performance analyst, user researcher and designers.
 The backend team contains a tech lead, typescript developers and automation QA.
 The mobile team contains a tech lead, Android developers, iOS developers, automation QA and manual QA.
 The platform team contains a tech lead and platform developers.](../../Images/team-restructure-before.png)
+*Our Old Team Structure — Teams are split by discipline*

 Expert overload - due to no distribution of responsibilities in a more top-down hierarchy Communication overheads - many of our leads spent too much time in meetings